 - The MB degree, which stands for bachelor of medicine, is awarded for passing the medicine exam examination, thereby qualifying as a medical doctor.
 This degree is equivalent to the MD in the United States. - The BS, ChB, and Bch degrees (which are equivalent) stand for Bachelor of Surgery (Ch = Chirugie, which is Latin for surgery).
-These degrees are awarded for passing the surgical portion of the exam. - BAO, which stands for Bachelor of Obstetrics, is awarded for passing the Obstetrics portion of the exam. - Medical doctors (e.g., internal medicine specialists and subspecialists like cardiologists and gastroenterologists) are eligible for membership in the Royal College of Physicians (abbreviated "MRCP").
-Membership is commensurate with passage of an exam.
-Only about 14% of candidates pass on the first time they take it, thus being a Member of the Royal College is an honor.
+These degrees are awarded for passing the surgical portion of the exam. - BAO, which stands for Bachelor of Obstetrics, is awarded for passing the obstetrics portion of the exam. - Medical doctors (e.g., internal medicine specialists and subspecialists such as cardiologists and gastroenterologists) are eligible for membership in the Royal College of Physicians (abbreviated "MRCP").
+Membership is dependent upon passage of an exam.
+Only about 14% of candidates pass on the first time.

 - Distinguished MRCPs may be invited to become Fellows of the Royal College of Physicians (FRCP).
-The designation "FRCP" is an honor beyond "MRCP". - \This entry went into effect May 31, 2017; it will not be applied retroactively to past coverage online or in publications. - departments, academic first references should be capitalized only in their complete proper form; see academic titles and capitalization for more.
-(Ex.
-Antonia R. Sepulveda, MD, is the chair of the Department of Pathology.) - disease, disorder, syndrome disease is a pathophysiological response to internal or external factors.
+The designation "FRCP" is an honor beyond "MRCP". - \This entry went into effect May 31, 2017; it will not be applied retroactively to past coverage online or in publications. - departments, academic first references should be capitalized only in their complete proper form (Ex.
+Antonia R. Sepulveda, MD, is the chair of the Department of Pathology.) (see titles, academic, on page 12 and capitalization, on page 3) - disease, disorder, syndrome disease is a pathophysiological response to internal or external factors.
 A disorder is a disruption to regular bodily structure and function.
-A syndrome is a collection of signs and symptoms associated with a specific health-related cause. - District of Columbia abbreviate as D.C.
-On second reference, it may be referred to as the District or D.C. - doctor unless in a direct quote, never precede a person's name with title (Ex.
-Dr. Jeffrey S. Akman).
-Never combine a preceding title with a degree reference.
-(Ex.
-Dr. Jeffrey S. Akman, MD '81.) - Doctor of Physical Therapy abbreviate as DPT. - doctoral, doctorate doctoral is an adjective, doctorate is a noun.
-A person with a doctorate has earned a doctoral degree.
-See degrees, academic on page 4. - Dorothy Betts Marvin Theater Located in the University Student Center, first floor.
-800 21st St., NW, Washington, D.C.
-20052.
-Capacity 325. - dual heritage No hyphen (a change in 2019 from previous style) for terms such as African American, Asian American, and Filipino American.
-(See Race and Diversity, pp. 14-15)
+A syndrome is a collection of signs and symptoms associated with a specific health-related cause.